prasiman/gocurl/README.md

           # Default is 200,201,204
           accept: 200,201,204

-          # Headers can be passed through with an escaped json object string
+          # Headers can be passed through with a json object string
           # Default: "{}"
           headers: '{ "custom-header": "value" }'

-          # Params can be passed through with an escaped json object string
+          # Params can be passed through with a json object string
           # Default: "{}"
           params: '{ "param1": "value", "param2": "value2" }'

-          # Body request passed through with an escaped json object string
+          # Body request passed through with a json object string
           # Apply only to POST|PUT request
           # Default: "{}"
           body: '{ "name": "breeze",  "job": "devops" }'

-          # Send raw body instead of JSON-parsed or YAML-parsed body
-          # Default: false
-          send-raw-body: false

           # Request timeout (milliseconds)
           # Default: 1000